bwz3rbot/Reddit-Flair-CommandBot/README.md

 <img src='https://i.imgur.com/yq8akJ7.png'>

-Before beginning the following steps, you must create a thread for the bot to follow and copy the thread id from the url bar.
+Before beginning the following steps, you must create a thread in your subreddit for the bot to follow.\
+Take not of the thread id from the url bar.
+You'll need to enter this in the pw.env file

 The post body should contain instructions on how to use the bot.
 For example:
 ```